stonemjs/docs/src/docs/deeper/development.md

 @tab Declarative
 ### Declarative Usage

-This is the sugar on top — a clean and elegant way for developers to enable your package through decorators.
+This is the sugar on top, a clean and elegant way for developers to enable your package through decorators.

 Stone.js uses the Stage 3 [decorators proposal](https://github.com/tc39/proposal-decorators), but also provides utility wrappers to maintain compatibility with existing decorator syntax.